nerchio/Human_Chatbot-Generation/README.md

 ### How to run
 The code to run the UniEval, PairEval, and GTEval process are defined in `uni_eval.py`, `pair_eval.py`, and `gt_eval.py`.

-Before running, you need to change three variables in the files:
+Before running, you need to change sevaral variables in the files:

+`ChatGPT4o_api_key`: The OpenAI API key.

 `dialogue_data_folder`: the directory where the dialogue data files to be evaluated reside.